mak448a/AI-Drawing-Chatbot/README.md

 ## Notes

-- GPT-3.5-Turbo is the fastest model that you can use.
-- GPT4All isn't nearly as "smart" as GPT-3.5-Turbo.
+- GPT4All isn't very "smart"
 - When using SDXL-Beta it sends your generated images to improve the model.
 - While generating a response with GPT4All, the Discord bot will lock up.
 No commands can be run until the bot finishes writing.